CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. After the upload is complete, you can close the **Upload blob** pane.
 Your documents are now in your *coffee-reviews* storage container.

 ## Task 5: Index the documents

+In this task, you will learn how to index the documents in your **AI Search** resource to make them searchable and enable efficient querying and retrieval of relevant content.

 After you have the documents in storage, you can use Azure AI Search to extract insights from the documents.
 The Azure portal provides an *Import data wizard*.
 With this wizard, you can automatically create an index and indexer for supported data sources.
 You'll use the wizard to create an index and import your search documents from storage into the Azure AI Search index.